-Practice skills of therapeutics related to acupressure, pranic healing, and dietary
+Practice skills of therapeutics related to acupressure, pranic healing, and dietary supplements for managing some of the common health problems and rejuvenation.

 CO1: Student will be familiarise with water therapy, pranic healing and acupressure points.

 CO2: Students will have capability to treat different major disease with help of these therapies.

 Total number of hours 60 Theory Tutorial Practical

 Hrs / week 0 1 3

 Scheme of Examin ation

 Total Marks 50

-Theory : 0 Practic cal : 100
+Theory: 0 Praction cal: 100

-Final Exam Internal Assessment Final E xam Internal Ass essment
+Final Exam Internal Final E xam Internal Ass essment

+Assessment

 70 30

 Acupressure -15marks

-PranicHealing - 15marks
+PranicHealing -15marks

 AcupressureandPranicHealingTreatmentmethods

 of HealthproblemsdescribedinYS-204 -

 30marksDietary Supplements&HerbalRemedies -10marks

-$Note: {\it Microcontents} \& format of {\it Practical onafores aid contents will be worked out in consultation with concerned}$
+$Note: \textit{Microcontents \& format of Practical ona foresaid contents will be worked out in consultation with concerned$